With many schools switching to remote learning, it’s no secret the pandemic has been overwhelming for kids and their parents.

 - Create a strong password.
 Challenge your kids to come up with a password that’s made up of letters, numbers and special characters.

 - Update the security settings.
 You may have to help out with this one.
 Go to your network settings and select WiFi-Protected Access 2 for your network (also known as WPA2).
 Then, pick AES for your algorithm.
+If you are still have problems contact Technetics for IT support Melbourne.

 Check all of your privacy settings